 Green-Winged Teal (Anas carolinensis)

 On the males the patch of bright green, sweeping back from the eye in an otherwise cinnamon-colored head, is distinctive.
-As one of my photos shows, the eye patch can flash blue instead of green.
-In the same photo, you can barely see the small patch of green (or in this light, blue) that sometimes shows on a female's wing.
+As my photos show, the eye patch can flash blue instead of green.
+In one of those photos, you can barely see the small patch of green (or in this light, blue) that sometimes shows on a female's wing.

 Anatidae: Mallard (Anas platyrhynchos)